efdevcon/DIPs/DIPs/DIP-46.md

 In 2024, Zupass and the ZK data ecosystem have powered various Zuzalu ecosystem events — Edge City Denver, Edge Esmeralda, and ZuVillage Georgia — among other community-organized events.
 We’re also excited to see Zupass increasingly being used at Ethereum events that Zuzalu — ETH LATAM, ETHBerlin, ETHPrague.
 Here are some of the projects that various community developers have built on top of PODs and Zupass.

 - [Zumeet](https://github.com/floAr/offuffsaf): A peer-to-peer social network with ZK feeds
-- [Zukofi:](https://projects.ethberlin.org/submissions/352) Private qudaratic voting using FHE
+- [Zukofi:](https://projects.ethberlin.org/submissions/352) Private quadratic voting using FHE
 - [Voto](https://github.com/Vote-tech/voto-tech): zkMACI (private, bribery resistant voting infrastructure)
 - [zk-twitter](https://github.com/ichub/zk-twitter): Peer-to-peer image-sharing website
 - [zu-git-proofs](https://github.com/sztok7/zu-git-proofs): ZK badges in social forums